What everyone must know about online banking and the risks of fraud and ID thefts

 EMV provides a robust security framework for more secure mobile banking deployment.

-Rake Narang: What can we learn from countries who have already been successful with chip & PIN?
+Info Security PG: What can we learn from countries who have already been successful with chip & PIN?

 Sebastian Munoz: First of all, EMV works and helps significantly reduce fraud.
 It is proven.